MuhammadAreebKazmi2/E-Commerce-Website/frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### 'npm install @react-oauth/google'
+This command ensures that your project has access to the *@react-oauth/google* package and its features, allowing you to integrate Google OAuth authentication into your React application easily.

+### 'npm install jwt-decode'
+Specifically, jwt-decode is a library used for decoding JSON Web Tokens (JWTs) in JavaScript.
+It takes a JWT and decodes it, allowing you to access the claims within the token such as the payload containing user information.
+This can be useful in scenarios like authentication and authorization in web applications.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\